-Cheryl is a Partner and Board Member and practices extensively in the areas of Corporate Governance, Education Law, Administrative Law, and Business.
+Cheryl is a Partner and Vice-Chair of our Board of Directors, and practices extensively in the areas of Corporate Governance, Education Law, Administrative Law, and Business.
 She represents universities, colleges, Crown Corporations, health authorities and small and medium sized businesses.
 Cheryl has been named in The Best LawyersTM in Canada since 2011 in the area of Corporate Governance.

 Cheryl has also been recognized as Best Lawyers “Lawyer of the Year” in Halifax for 2018 and 2016 in the area of Corporate Governance, and was listed as a notable practitioner for her business law and corporate governance practice by Chambers Canada 2018.
 Cheryl has served as both Legal Advisor and Senior Administrator in the post-secondary sector and beyond.
 Cheryl has provided strategic analysis and legal advice on a wide range of governance issues in both the public and private sectors.
 She was previously Vice-President, Legal Services and Risk Management for a large Atlantic Canadian company where she also acted as General Counsel to a group of private companies.